 There are different treatments for prostate cancer.
 We’ve listed them all here.
 You may have a choice of treatments and this will depend on the stage of your cancer.
 Read more about choosing a treatment.

-Active surveillance is a way of monitoring slow-growing prostate cancer, rather than treating it straight away.
-The aim is to avoid unnecessary treatment, or delay treatment and the possible side effects.
+Active surveillance is a way of monitoring slow-growing localised prostate cancer, rather than treating it straight away.
+The aim is to avoid or delay unnecessary treatment and its side effects.

 Watchful waiting is a way of monitoring prostate cancer that isn't causing any symptoms or problems.
 The aim is to keep an eye on the cancer over the long term, and avoid treatment unless you get symptoms.

 Information about having surgery to remove the prostate.
 Surgery may be a treatment option for men with localised prostate cancer.

 External beam radiotherapy uses high energy X-ray beams to treat prostate cancer.
 This page is for men who are thinking of having this treatment to treat their prostate cancer.

 Permanent seed brachytherapy involves implanting tiny radioactive seeds into your prostate gland.
 This is also called low dose rate brachytherapy.
 Radiation from the seeds destroys cancer cells in the prostate.
 You may have this treatment on its own or together with external beam radiotherapy or hormone therapy.

 This page explains how hormone therapy treats prostate cancer, who can have hormone therapy, and the possible side effects.